 Send your application to the Swedish Board of Acriculture, Division for CITES and Pet Animals, 551 82 Jönköping, Sweden.

-Notify the import Rabbits from non-EU countries except Andorra, Faeroe Islands, Iceland, Liechtenstein, Norway or Switzerland, may only be brought to Sweden through border inspection posts at Stockholm-Arlanda or Gothenburg-Landvetter.
+Rabbits from non-EU countries except Andorra, Faeroe Islands, Iceland, Liechtenstein, Norway or Switzerland, may only be brought to Sweden through border inspection posts at Stockholm-Arlanda or Gothenburg-Landvetter.

 You need to notify Customs of the animals' arrival at least 48 hours in advance, and contact the local border inspection veterinarian at least one working day ahead of the animals' arrival.